 These homemade buttermilk biscuits are soft and buttery with hundreds of flaky layers!
 This biscuit recipe only requires 6 simple ingredients and they’re ready in about 35 minutes.

 - 2 and 1/2 cups (313g) all-purpose flour (spooned & leveled), plus more as needed for hands and work surface

 - 2 Tablespoons aluminum free baking powder (yes, Tablespoons)

 - 1 teaspoon salt

-- 1/2 cup (115g) unsalted butter, very cold and cubed2
+- 1/2 cup (1 stick; 113g) unsalted butter, cubed and very cold (see note)

 - 1 cup + 2 Tablespoons (270ml) cold buttermilk, divided

 - optional honey butter topping: 2 Tablespoons melted butter mixed with 1 Tablespoon honey

 - Preheat oven to 425°F (218°C).